tejastic07/Phishing-Domain-Detection/README.md

 ## Dataset
-You can dowload dataset from below site : https://data.mendeley.com/datasets/72ptz43s9v/1
+You can dowload dataset using this link : https://data.mendeley.com/datasets/72ptz43s9v/1

-You can download dataset description from below site : https://www.sciencedirect.com/science/article/pii/S2352340920313202
+You can download dataset description using this link : https://www.sciencedirect.com/science/article/pii/S2352340920313202

 ## Python Process flow